-Get a Green Permit
+Get a Green Building Permit

 Building green can:

-- Enhance your profits and your assets’ value
+- Enhance profits and asset value

 - Improve air and water quality

-- Improve employee productivity and satisfaction
+- Improve productivity and satisfaction

 - Protect ecosystems and biodiversity